Lee J. Carter: 2019 campaign

 Carter ran for reelection in the 2019 election, defeating his primary opponent, Manassas city councilman Mark Wolfe, by 57.7% to 42.3% of the vote.

 In the general election, Carter defeated Republican Ian Lovejoy, another Manassas city councilman, by 53.3% to 46.5% of the vote.
 Carter was endorsed by U.S. Senator Bernie Sanders, who campaigned with Carter in Manassas the day before the election.

 2021 campaigns

 On January 1, 2021, Carter announced his candidacy for the Democratic nomination for governor of Virginia.
 He also ran for renomination as delegate but had two challengers.
-Carter lost both the gubernatorial primary and the Democratic primary for delegate, the latter of which was won by attorney Michelle Lopes-Maldonado.
+Carter lost both the gubernatorial primary and the Democratic primary for delegate, the latter of which was won by attorney Michelle Maldonado.
 After the losses, he announced his retirement from electoral politics and endorsed the Independent candidate Princess Blanding for governor.

 Tenure

 During Carter's remarks on a tax bill during the 2018 legislative session, fellow Democratic Delegate Mark Keam briefly displayed the hammer and sickle on a laptop behind Carter, an action for which he later apologized; Keam also apologized for violating Rule 57 in regard to the legislative body's decorum ("No member shall in debate use any language or gesture calculated to wound, offend, or insult another member").
 Carter dismissed the affair as "clearly ... a joke, but ... in very poor taste and rooted in a lack of knowledge about the history of the political left."